 Please let us know if there are any other aspects of the library which you feel could be improved on.
 Library staff are happy to help users with individual requirements.

 Please also see the general IHR disability statement.

-Public access PCs are located around the library, some for general use and a few limited for access to the library catalogue.
+Public access PCs are located around the library.
 Free wireless internet access is available in the IHR.
 Ask at library office or reception for further help.

 The Library will try to borrow or obtain copies of material for readers if it is not available in London.
 Fees are charged for these loans and as these are not subsidised you may find it cheaper to use a public library or your own university library if you have one.
 Most UK theses are now only available through the EThOS (Electronic Theses Online) service.

 We do not lend items in our collection to other libraries, but may be able to provide photocopies.
 We charge in line with British Library charges and can accept payment through the British Library account system, using IFLA vouchers or by supplying a pro-forma invoice.
 To request this, please email email@example.com.

 Requests for inter-library loans of University of London theses should be made through the EThOS (Electronic Theses Online) service.